Tyrion Lannister: Development

 [Tyrion]'s lost everything ...
 He's lost his position in House Lannister, he's lost his position in court, he's lost all of his gold – which is the one thing that's kind of sustained him throughout his life ... and he's also found out that Jaime – the one blood relation that he loved unreservedly and has his back, and was always on his side – played a part in this traumatic event of his life, the ultimate betrayal ...
 He's so hurt that he wants to hurt other people ... and he knows that just up this ladder is a chamber that was once his that now his father has usurped from him ...
 And I don't think he knows what he's gonna say or do when he gets up there but he – some part of him feels compelled to do it.
 And of course then we find Shae there, that's an additional shock to him, an additional knife in his belly.
 I think sometimes people just get pushed too far, sometimes people break.
 And I think Tyrion has reached his point.
 He's been through hell, he's faced death over and over again, and he's been betrayed, as he sees it, by all the people that he's tried to take care of, that he's tried to win the approval of.
 He's been trying to win his father's approval all his life.

 Finding his former lover Shae in his father's bed, Tyrion strangles her.
 Confronting Tywin with a crossbow soon after, he murders him too.
 To Martin, "the two actions are quite different, although they occur within moments of each other".
 The author continues, "He's furious at Lord Tywin because he found out the truth about his first wife and what happened to her, and ...
 Lord Tywin is convinced that since he doesn't love Tyrion, then no one can possibly love Tyrion."
 As Tywin repeatedly calls Tyrion's tragic first wife Tysha a "whore," Tyrion warns him to stop.
-Tywin has always taught his son that you must follow through on your threats if you are defied, so when he fails to heed Tyrion's warning, the dwarf kills him.
+Tywin has always taught his son that you must follow through on your threats if you are defied, so when he fails to heed Tyrion's warning, Tyrion kills him.
 "And it will haunt him.
 Tywin was his father and that will continue to haunt him, probably for the rest of his life," says the author.
 To Martin, Shae's murder is something else: